Bhanudeep/Face-Recognition-based-attendance-using-RaspberryPi/README.md

 The modified code is also provided in Synchronisation/device1/eexec1.py , Synchronisation/device2/eexec2.py.
 This is just for 2 devices.
 Modify the code to get more tha 2 devices.

+IMPORTANT!!!
+Make sure to add camera.resolution = (2516,1944) or your camera resolution before camera =PiCamera to get as much as details possible.

 For further queries contact me : bhanudeep6@gmail.com